 This is because a credit account in good standing shows lenders that you can be a responsible borrower.
 If you have no debts other than your credit card, closing the account would mean that you wouldn’t be able to maintain an active credit history, which could reduce your score.

 If you have multiple debts, consider a debt consolidation loan to minimise your monthly interest and repayments.
 Provided the single monthly repayment on your debt consolidation loan is lower than that of your current repayments, and you don’t end up paying out more over time due to a longer loan term, it’s likely the most suitable choice to help you become debt-free sooner.

-At the very least, it will put you in a better position to make regular, affordable repayments and demonstrate consistent, positive credit behaviours – the biggest key to getting a better credit score check and demonstrating you can balance and manage your debt.
+At the very least, it will put you in a better position to make regular, affordable repayments and demonstrate consistent, positive credit behaviours – the biggest keys to increasing your credit score, getting a better credit score check, and demonstrating you can balance and manage your debt.